What is OpenSRP?

 - Health Worker Workflow Support & Reporting - Supporting all cadres of frontline health workers in multiple geographies to provide quality care and submit quality data that is required for local and national health systems performance monitoring.

-- Interoperability - Ability to integrate with existing, widely-used digital health information systems, such as DHIS2 as OpenMRS.
+- Interoperability - Ability to integrate with existing, widely-used digital health information systems, such as DHIS2 and OpenMRS.

 - Supply Chain Management - Minimizing stock-outs and wastage by providing oversight of supplies available in the field.